-This course covers the ACA’s full L4 SWR curriculum including the Z Drag, Rescue Vest, Cinches, and scenarios with a dummy.
+This course covers the ACA’s full L4 SWR Curriculum including the Z Drag, Rescue Vest, Cinches, and scenarios with a dummy.
 There is an emphasis on preparation and prevention as well as hazard recognition and avoidance throughout the course since an accident that is prevented is better than a successful rescue.
-You can find the curriculum HERE.
 This course meets or exceed the 1006 standard set forth by the National Fire Protection Agency (NFPA 1006 Chapter 12 Levels 1 & 2).

 L4 SWR Course Requirements: